Here is my servant whom I uphold,

 my chosen one with whom I am pleased…

 From Isaiah 42:1

 S is for Service.
-As a child, I was always first to raise my hand when my teacher asked for a volunteer to assist her.
+As a child, I was always first to raise my hand when a teacher asked for a volunteer.
 At home, though I disliked my chores as much as any child, I happily volunteered when my mom requested help with the non-mandatory task at hand.
-This propensity to be helpful has remained with me.
-The truth is that, of all of the joy I’ve experienced, the best of it has been the result of being of service to others.
+This propensity to be helpful remains with me.
+The truth is that, of all of the joy I’ve experienced, the best of it has been the result of being helpful to others.

-My service has taken many forms.
 I’ve been spouse, parent, teacher, colleague, daughter to an elderly mom, sister to a dying sibling, listener for a troubled soul and an all-purpose church volunteer.
 I’ve rescued a wayward can of soup which rolled out of a fellow shopper’s bag and a twenty-dollar bill which fell out of another’s wallet.
-I’ve even put out a burning hair fire when a wedding guest stood a bit too close to a lighted candle.
-I’m sure your own list of every-day and life-time service would fill this space in short order.
-It seems that if we respond at all to those God has given us to love, we are of service to them in some way.
+I’ve even put out a burning hair fire when a wedding guest stood too close to a lighted candle.
+I’m sure your list of every-day and life-time acts of kindness would fill this space in short order.
+Whenever we respond to those God has given us to love, we are of service to them in some way.

-S is for service because doing for others is the shortest road to true happiness.
-Whether or not we are thanked for our efforts, our good deeds fill us up with an amazing sense of joy.
+It seems to me that doing good for others is the shortest road to true happiness.
+Whether or not we’re thanked for our efforts, our good deeds fill us with joy.
 Our great and small acts of service make all of the difference, sometimes for a second and sometimes for a lifetime.